PrestaShop/docs/themes/reference/template-inheritance/parent-child-feature.md

 ## The principle

 So far we talked about extending template within the same theme.
-In PrestaShop 1.7 you can now extend templates from another theme.
+But you can also extend templates from another theme.

 {{% notice tip %}}
-  As a theme developer, you want to create as many block as possible so your user can override the minimum amount of code.
+  As a theme developer, you want to create as many blocks as possible so your user can override the minimum amount of code.
 {{% /notice %}}